BespokeSynth/BespokeSynth/CONTRIBUTING.md

 - Provide project, platform and plugin versions.
 - Provide a savestate to reproduce the issue, when applicable.

-We will then take care of the issue as soon as posssible.
+We will then take care of the issue as soon as possible.

 ## I Want To Contribute

 > ### Legal Notice <!-- omit in toc -->
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project licence.
+> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### Reporting Bugs